ahedproductions/aethernode/README.md

 A web flasher, that can flash the aethernode - https://rns.moscow/flasher

+NOTE: While the power supply on the PCBA is capable of withstanding 75V input voltage, the protection diode D1 is set to conduct at around 55VDC.
+This allows ample window for standard 48V PoE voltage.
+If one uses battery backup, for example Lead-Acid, the output voltage of a fully charged set would be around 55-57VDC and this WILL cause D1 to conduct and short the PS.
+If one uses such backup, either change D1 to SMCJ58A, which will conduct at around 67VDC and will not interfere with normal operation under such backup.

 For more info on the HW design, check aethernode_v1.0_design_ overview file (https://github.com/ahedproductions/aethernode/blob/main/aethernode_v1.0_design_%20overview.pdf).

 Node with CDEBYTE TX433-JZLW-15 3dBi gain antenna for more compact build (https://www.cdebyte.com/products/TX433-JZLW-15)